umiSirya/Weather_Prediction_capstone_project/README.md

 By seamlessly integrating data from weather APIs and predictive modeling, UV Predictor & SPF Guide empowers users to make informed decisions about sun exposure and skin care, enhancing public health and awareness.

+<h3>What is UV Index?</h3>
+The UV Index is a measure of the strength of ultraviolet (UV) radiation from the sun at a particular place and time.
+It helps people understand the risk of overexposure to UV rays, which can lead to skin damage, sunburn, and an increased risk of skin cancer.
+The index ranges from 0 to 11+, with higher values indicating a greater risk of harm from unprotected sun exposure:

+- **0-2 (Low):** Minimal risk.
+No protection needed.
+- **3-5 (Moderate):** Moderate risk.
+Protection like sunglasses and sunscreen is advisable.
+- **6-7 (High):** High risk.
+Protection such as a hat, sunscreen, and shade is essential.
+- **8-10 (Very High):** Very high risk.
+Extra protection is needed to avoid serious damage.
+- **11+ (Extreme):** Extreme risk.
+Avoid the sun and seek shade, as unprotected exposure can cause skin and eye damage quickly.

 Please find the link to the App Here: